OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - Before publishing an add-in, developers should make sure that any personal identifiable information that they expose in their add-in files is secure.

-- Developers shouldn't embed keys that they use to access external APIs or services (such as Bing, Google, or Facebook) directly in the HTML pages of their add-in.
+- Developers shouldn't embed keys that they use to access APIs or services from Microsoft and others (such as Bing, Google, or Facebook) directly in the HTML pages of their add-in.
 Instead, they should create a custom web service or store the keys in some other form of secure web storage that they can then call to pass the key value to their add-in.

 - Developers should do the following when submitting an add-in to AppSource.